PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 17:05:37
+Last updated: 2024-04-07 17:06:11
-Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn
+Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall